Barbara Nekesa Oundo: Early life and education

 Oundo was born in Busia District in the Eastern Region on 6 June 1984 to Mary Hadudu, mother to nine other girls and Edward Wabudi, a local councillor.
 She attended the Bubulo Girls School in Mbale for her middle school education (O-Level) and Mbogo High School in Kawempe for her high school studies (A-Level).
 In 2009, she graduated from Makerere University in Uganda with a Bachelor of Human Resources Management degree.

 Career

 In 2011, Barbara successfully ran on the National Resistance Movement (NRM) political party ticket for the parliamentary Busia district women's constituency seat.
-In May 2011, she was appointed state minister for Karamoja affairs, reporting directly to Janet Museveni, Uganda's first lady and at the time, minister for Karamoja affairs.
+In May 2011, she was appointed state minister for Karamoja affairs, reporting directly to Janet Museveni, Uganda's first lady and at the time, minister for Karamoja affairs..
+In October 2017, Nekesa was appointed Ambassador to South Africa from Uganda, a post she held till 2021 when she was awarded the National Treasurer post.

 She is the current appointed National Treasurer of the ruling National Resistance Movement (NRM) Amb.

 Personal life

 Since 2007, Barbara married Charles Oundo, a foreign service officer, whom she met while an undergraduate at Makerere University.
-They are the parents of two sons.
+They are the parents of two sons.By the names of Oundo Charles Junior and Egesa Mario Oundo.

 In 2017, she divorced her first husband, Charles Oundo.
-In December 2018, she married Hajji Suleiman Lumolo Mafabi, a businessman based in Mbale, in the Eastern Region of Uganda.
+In December 2018, she married Hajji Suleiman Lumolo Mafabi with whom she has 3 daughtersby names of, Ariba Lumolo Mafabi, Naira Lumolo Mafabi Nandudu, Lahna Mafabi Lumolo.
+Sulaiman is a businessman based in Mbale, in the Eastern Region of Uganda.
 The private ceremony took place at their home in Muyenga, an upscale neighborhood in Kampala, Uganda's capital city.